meeshkan/properties-driven-development-tutorial/ARTICLE.md

 # test_sorted_dict.py
 @given(dict_and_values=some_sorted_dicts())
 def test_insert_and_search(dict_and_values):
+    """
-    """Key-value pairs added to sorted dictionary can be searched.""" sorted_dict, expected = dict_and_values
+    Key-value pairs added to sorted dictionary can be searched.
+    """
+    sorted_dict, expected = dict_and_values

     for key, value in expected.items():